dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

 `Domain`, but didn't want to presume that I was doing DDD) and the adapter which implement the interfaces in `Core` and provide a coupling to another library.
-In an ideal world these adapters would be in separate packages, but this wouldn't provide much value in this case (or at least at this moment in time).
+In an ideal world these adapters would be in separate packages, but the value wouldn't outweigh the effort in this case (or at least at this moment in time).
 I also implemented many [Value Objects](https://martinfowler.com/bliki/ValueObject.html) (VOs).

 There is an amount of VO duplication between packages, notably for things such as `SourceCode` and `ClassName` objects.
-It might make sense in the future to extract some of the VO objects to a separate packages, but it's difficult to determine if the meaning is exactly the same (e.g. a `ClassName` VO in a library which infers [class names from filenames](https://github.com/phpactor/class-to-file) has different requirements than a `ClassName` in the reflection library).
+It might make sense in the future to extract some of the VO objects to a separate packages, but it's difficult to determine if the meaning is exactly the same (e.g. a `ClassName` VO in a library which infers [class names from filenames](https://github.com/phpactor/class-to-file) has different requirements than a `ClassName` in the reflection library), however `SourceCode` is implemented three or four times as basically the same class.

 ![Extract Method](/images/2018-08-19/extract_method.gif)